-Port Stephens Council's Strategic Asset Management Plan 2018 - 2028 (SAMP8) provides a framework for the sustainable management of current and future Council assets so that appropriate services are effectively delivered to the community now and in the future.
+Port Stephens Council's Strategic Asset Management Plan 2019 - 2029 (SAMP9) provides a framework for the sustainable management of current and future Council assets so that appropriate services are effectively delivered to the community now and in the future.
 Legislation requires that the SAMP is for a minimum 10 year period and that it is reviewed and rolled over annually.

-The Strategic Asset Management Plan 2018 - 2028 (SAMP8), the eighth iteration, considers information about Council's assets, asset management processes and practices, and presents a plan to improve Council's asset provision and management capability.
+The Strategic Asset Management Plan 2019 - 2029 (SAMP9), the ninth iteration, considers information about Council's assets, asset management processes and practices, and presents a plan to improve Council's asset provision and management capability.
+The SAMP is normally presented to the community for review in April / May in preparation for the following financial year.
+Though, this version has been brought forward to account for proposed special rate variation.

-Council is responsible for a very large and broad asset portfolio, which totals \$888 million of noncurrent assets.
+Council is responsible for a very large and broad asset portfolio, which totals \$888 million of noncurrent assets1.
 Council's assets are acquired, held and maintained for delivering services to the community.
 The services required by and for the community are considerable, and the provision of these is often dependent on this portfolio.